 - Monitoring via SNMP, WMI, ICMP, etc:

 PRTG supports all of these.
 In addition, PRTG also supports SSH, packet sniffing, powershell, push message receivers, PRTG cloud monitoring, and others.
-Zabbix supports SNMP, WMI, and ICMP if you use the agent program on the remote machine.
+Zabbix supports SNMP, WMI monitoring, and ICMP if you use the agent program on the remote machine.
 Agentless protocols include ICMP, TCP, SSH and Telnet.

 - Database Monitoring: